To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our

 Below is a table of the types of security equipment offered by each company.

 |Glass Break Sensor|

 Both companies offer an extensive line of equipment.
 Protect America is missing a garage door sensor, and Frontpoint is missing a freeze sensor.

 Who Has The Better Cameras?

 Frontpoint offers 2 indoor cameras, 1 outdoor camera and 1 doorbell camera.
-Meanwhile Protect America has 1 indoor camera, 1 outdoor camera and 1 doorbell camera, so if you’re looking for more indoor camera options, Frontpoint takes the cake.
+Meanwhile Protect America has 2 indoor cameras, 3 outdoor cameras and 1 doorbell camera, so if you’re looking for more indoor camera options, Protect America takes the cake.
 Below are the specs for these cameras and you can learn more about Frontpoint’s cameras here and Protect America’s cameras here.

 |Frontpoint||Protect America||Resolution||Digital Pan & Tilt||Echo-Cancelling Microphone||Field Of View||Infrared Night Vision||Two-Way Audio|